rwbrockhoff/tidytrek-backend/README.md

 - CORS with environment-specific origins
 - Rate limiting with express-rate-limit
-- JWT authentication with signed cookies
+- Supabase authentication with signed cookies
 - Input validation and sanitization

 **Infrastructure**